cainlevy/class_action/README.md

 unimplemented: Parameters can be strongly typed with a declarative DSL to validate requests.
 This effort could be reused to also generate API documentation.

-## Keeping DRY

-Each action class will include two modules:
-* The controller module (e.g. `FoosController` itself), for concerns that apply to each action on the resource.
-* A global ApplicationConcerns module for concerns that apply across the entire application.
-(This could've been named ApplicationController, but it would complicate transitioning mature codebases.)

 ## VERB inheritance

 The base classes inherit from `ActionController::Base` for each HTTP verb.
 Your application might customize these with behavior specific to certain verbs, such as `protect_from_forgery`.